(updated Feb 15, 2023)

 A third example is when your data tells you that your software updates have not been installed.
 Here, you can proactively improve both user experience and security by digging into the reasons why (never distributed?
 Computers not re-started?) and solving them.

 And each time you take action based on the data, you are becoming more and more proactive.
-As you address issues before they become big problems, you will notice that your IT is doing less firefighting (which makes their workday more pleasant), and employees (end-users) will be able to work uninterrupted as their most important tools – their computers and software – are humming smoothly.
+As you address issues before they become big problems, you will notice that your IT is doing less firefighting (which makes their workday more pleasant), and your employees productivity will improve.
+They (end-users) will be able to work uninterrupted as their most important tools – their computers and software – are humming smoothly.
 It’s win-win.

 What to check first: